Texas Ranger Division: Old West image

 From its earliest days, the Rangers were surrounded with the mystique of the Old West.
 Although popular culture's image of the Rangers is typically one of rough living, tough talk and a quick draw, Ranger Captain John "Rip" Ford described the men who served him as this:

 A large proportion ... were unmarried.
 A few of them drank intoxicating liquors.
 Still, it was a company of sober and brave men.
 They knew their duty and they did it.
 While in a town they made no braggadocio demonstration.
 They did not gallop through the streets, shoot, and yell.
 They had a specie of moral discipline which developed moral courage.
 They did right because it was right.

 Despite the age of the agency, and the many contributions they have made to law enforcement over their entire history, Texas Rangers developed most of their reputation during the days of the Old West.
 Of the 79 Rangers killed in the line of duty, 30 were killed during the Old West period of 1858 through 1901.
 Also during this period, two of their three most high-profile captures or killings took place, the capture of John Wesley Hardin and the killing of Sam Bass, in addition to the capture of Texas gunman Billy Thompson and others.
+However, modern historians point out that this image was often constructed by sympathetic Anglo writers, minimizing the Rangers' controversial role in racial violence and political repression.

 American historian Andrew Graybill has argued that the Texas Rangers resemble the Royal Canadian Mounted Police in many ways.
 He argues that each organization protected the established order by confining and removing Native Americans, by tightly controlling the mixed blood peoples (the African Americans in Texas, and the Métis in Canada), assisted the large-scale ranchers against the small-scale ranchers and farmers who fenced the land, and broke the power of labor unions that tried to organize the workers of industrial corporations.